 When shopping for souvenirs or goods, avoid tourist markets like Ben Thanh Market.
 It’s very tempting to shop in such places because of the convenience.
 But simply go outside and visit the street vendors.
 The prices are much lower and they are more open to bargaining.
 If you are able to, visit Cho Lon market in District 5.
 This is a wholesale market and you will be surprised at the price difference in goods between District 5 and District 1!

-We hope we helped you save a litte bit of money during your time in Vietnam!
-To find great shopping bargains around Ho Chi Minh City, join us on our Shopping Spree Tour!
+We hope we helped you save a little bit of money during your time in Vietnam!
+To find great shopping bargains around Ho Chi Minh City, check out our guide on Shopping in HCMC.